Wondering what to wear to your first pole dancing class? Here’s a guide on how to prepare and what to bring with you!

 Suppose you are about to start taking classes on this particular activity.
 The following pointers will help ensure that you get off to a flying start as far as pole dancing is concerned.

 GET SUITABLE ATTIRE FOR POLE DANCING

-Pole dancing need not be of an erotic kind.
+Pole dancing need not be of the erotic kind.
 While most people do indeed know this, many feel perplexed about what they should wear, which is the most common question, trainers face from newly enrolled pupils.
-Unfortunately, there are many pole dancing variations taught by the several studios that train you this particular skill.
+Unfortunately, there are many pole dancing variations taught by the several studios that train you in this particular skill.
 So, while the exact specifics might vary, it would generally suffice to have a simple pair of tank tops and knee-length shorts as your pole dancing attire.
 Standard exercise attire should work fine for most purposes and studios.
-However, it is a good idea to get in touch with the studio who will give you the training and ask what kind of attire would suit the variation they teach.
-Beginners rarely need to expose much of their body as the initial few weeks cover only the basic pole dancing moves.
+However, it is a good idea to get in touch with the studio that will give you the training and ask what kind of attire would suit the variation they teach.
+Beginners rarely need to expose much of their body, as the initial few weeks cover only the basic pole dancing moves.
 And they don’t require significant skin exposure.
 As for the footwear, but for heels pole dancing classes, it doesn’t matter as you would be practicing the moves barefoot.
 The last tip to mention in the context of attire is to wear knee pads to prevent knee injury if the classes include floorwork.